-A7 Release to a guardian/guarantorPlease provide information on who could be appointed as a guarantor/guardian (e.g. family member, NGO or community group) A8 Release to care worker or under a care plan No A9 Community management programme (i.e. programmes where individuals live independently in the community and are attached to a case manager) or Case management- based programme (where participants are provided with individualised tailored support) No A10 Other alternative measure available in your (Member) State.
+A7 Release to a guardian/guarantorPlease provide information on who could be appointed as a guarantor/guardian (e.g. family member, NGO or community group) NO A8 Release to care worker or under a care plan NO A9 Community management programme (i.e. programmes where individuals live independently in the community and are attached to a case manager) or Case management- based programme (where participants are provided with individualised tailored support) A local NGO (Cyprus Refugee Council) runs a case-management as an alternative to detention project.
+YES A10 Other alternative measure available in your (Member) State.
 Please specify.
-The judge, according to the law, can impose any other measure considered Yes adequate and sufficient.